SharonWHLing/travel_time_scraper/README.md

 # travel_time_scraper

-Demo Python 3.7.4 script to scrape travel times using Google Distance Matrix API.
+Demo Python 3.7.4 script to scrape travel times between locations using Google Distance Matrix API.
 Built in Jupyter Notebooks.

 This is a demo project made in February 2021.
 Beta/personal use so expect some bugs.